banterle/NoR-VDPNet/README.md

 HOW TO RUN IT:
 ==============
 To run our metric on a folder of images (i.e., JPEG, PNG, EXR, HDR, and MAT files), you need to launch the file ```norvdpnet.py```.
-For example, we want to test SDR images:
+For example, you want to test SDR images for the trained distortions (see the paper):

 ```
 python3 norvdpnet.py SDR /home/user00/images_to_be_png/
 ```

-If we want to test HDR images after JPEG-XT compression:
+If you want to test HDR images after JPEG-XT compression:

 ```
 python3 norvdpnet.py HDR /home/user00/images_to_be_hdr/